Module Catalogue 2026/27

 Teaching Rationale And Relationship

 The students will attend 10 research seminars.
 Each seminar is 2 hours in duration.
 The students will read the reading materials prior to participating in each seminar.
 The instructor will facilitate the students as they complete active learning-based activities in groups.
 Through completing these activities, the students engage with the reading materials and hone the skills which the course is designed to develop.
 The instructor will provide comments on an ongoing basis in order to enable the students to achieve deeper learning.
 This approach is appropriate for a postgraduate course because it focuses on the development of critical analysis, problem solving, communication and teamwork skills.
 Students at the graduate level have experience of reading the materials and identifying the main issues.
-Since some of the students have a non-law background, the instructor will incorporate a lecture component into the research seminar.
+Since some of the students have a non-law background, the instructor will incorporate a lecture component into some of the research seminars.
 The amount of time which the instructor spends on the lecture component will decrease as the course progresses in order to enable the students to become more independent.

 The students will take part in 2 academic skills activities in class.
 Each activity is 1 hour in duration.
 The students will complete a problem-based exercise in groups during each activity.
 The students may carry out research prior to participating in these activities as preparation.
 The students will receive feedback and instruction.
 This activity will enable the students to practice their research, analytical, problem solving and teamwork skills.